ElastAlert2 Integration to Notify on Kibana Security Alerts Quick Setup Guide

 - Source and target information

-With this integration, your team receives immediate notifications about potential threats without constantly checking Kibana, enabling faster incident response and reducing security risks.
+With this integration, your team receives immediate notifications about potential threats–eliminating the need to constantly check Kibana manually.
+This enables faster incident response and reduces overall security risk.

 Why ElastAlert2?

-While Elastic requires a paid license to send native security alerts to external services (Slack, Teams, Email), ElastAlert2 provides this functionality as a free alternative.
+While Elastic requires a paid license to send native security alerts to external services (i.e., Slack, Teams, Email), ElastAlert2 provides this functionality as a free alternative.

 Setting Up Your Notification Channels